StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ---

-# 2. Encode the WebLogic administrator password in base64 format
+# 3. Encode the WebLogic administrator password in base64 format

 1. Choose a password (minimum password length of 8 characters, of which one is non-alphabetic)

 2. Encode the password in base64 format

-  For example, on Linux:
+  In your CloudShell window, use the following command:

 ```
 $ echo -n 'Your_Password' | base64